epfl-cede/django-payments-saferpay/README.md

 ## Sandbox

 The project contains a sandbox that shows a very simple implementation of Django Payments with the SaferPay payment variant.
-You can use it to see how implementation could be done, or to actually run an application against your own Mollie account.
+You can use it to see how implementation could be done, or to actually run an application against your own SaferPay account.

 ## License